 Henriette von Holleuffer is a historian.
 She holds a PhD and an M.A. from the University of Hamburg.
 Her academic research focuses on Australian (Commonwealth) history and the global displacement of refugees.
 In the past she has worked as a journalist in Sydney, as a research assistant at the University of Hamburg, and as a public relations adviser at the Ministry of Nature and Conservation Kiel.
 She held a DAAD research scholarship for Australia.
 Henriette has published work on emigration and Australian history.
-She is in the executive board of the German Association for Australian Studies.
-She is editor of the web-published Newsletter of the GAST and co-editor of this journal.
+She was a member of the GASt Executive Board and the editor of the web-published GASt-Newsletter (2009-2021).

 Oliver Haag holds a PhD from the University of Edinburgh and an M.A. from the University of Vienna.
 He is Teaching Fellow at the University of Edinburgh and Research Fellow at the Austrian Center for Transcultural Studies.
 His research interests are in the areas of European reception of Indigenous New Zealand and Australian literatures, the history of publishing and critical race and whiteness theory.
 Oliver Haag has authored numerous articles in journals, such as Continuum, National Identities and Antipodes.
 He is co-editor of a book on ego-histoire and Indigenous Studies, Ngapartji Ngapartji: In Turn, In Turn (Australian National University Press, 2014).

 You can contact the editors of the journal via